Casey Murphy

-Casey Grace Murphy (born April 25, 1996) is an American professional soccer player who plays as a goalkeeper for the North Carolina Courage of the National Women's Soccer League (NWSL) and the United States national team.
+Casey Grace Murphy (born April 25, 1996) is an American professional soccer player who plays as a goalkeeper for Boston Legacy FC of the National Women's Soccer League (NWSL) and the United States national team.

 Murphy played college soccer for the Rutgers Scarlet Knights, twice earning Big Ten Goalkeeper of the Year and All-American honors.
-She began her professional career with Montpellier in 2018 before entering the NWSL with Reign FC and then joining the Courage in 2021.
+She began her professional career with Montpellier in 2018 before entering the NWSL with Reign FC, joining the Courage in 2021, and shifting to the Legacy for its inaugural season in 2026.

 Murphy made her senior debut for the United States in 2021.
 She was included on the squad that won gold at the 2024 Paris Olympics.

 Early life and college career

 Murphy was raised in Bridgewater Township, New Jersey, the daughter of Michael and Jill Murphy, and has a brother.
 She started playing soccer at the age of five.
 At around the age of 10, she started to play only as a goalkeeper.
 Murphy attended and played soccer and basketball for Bridgewater-Raritan High School.
 She also trained with the Players Development Academy (PDA) Slammers, part of the Elite Clubs National League, where she won a U17 national championship.
 TopDrawerSoccer.com rated Murphy as the No. 18 overall youth player in New Jersey and a four-star recruit.